jonnymind/SIRPAS/Source/Base_System/Skills/Healing.md

 Specific information about the setting will be used by the GM or directly given in the descriptioin of the illnesses in order to determine the check difficulty.

+The time required for the cure to take effect is in the order of hours to days;
+the *success margin* can be used by the *GM* to decide how fast the recovery is.

+Ilnesses that are *difficult* or *hard* to cure will be transformed in *easy* or *trivial* ilnesses before being cured.
+For instance, a successful cure of *plague* will initially turn the illness into a *light feever*, which can then be cured again to heal it completely.

+Particular setting-specific devices can give determined bonuses in curing generic or particular illnesses.
+Specific medicines or magic potions can give very high bonuses (+12 or more) almost granting a success, even if the characters using them have no healing skill at all.

+A *critical success* will cure the illness completely and in record time.
+A *critical failure* will cause another illness to appear (i.e. intoxication from the medicinal active principle, appearance of secondary side-effects etc.).